san-sei/documents/content/en/docs/pairingtool/useparingtool.md

     <img src="/images/vendor/PairingTool/pairingtool_4.png">
 </p>

-4. For each login or registration, you will receive an alert that you can approve and then verify your identity with using your desired unlocking method on your smartphone.
+<li>For each login or registration, you will receive an alert that you can approve and then verify your identity with using your

-5. Enjoy!
+desired unlocking method on your smartphone.</li>

+<li>Enjoy!</li>

 **Note** : You have to take all the steps in the Pairing section for each mobile device.
 **Note** : One and only one mobile device can be connected at a time.

 ### Disable smartphone as a FIDO2 key

 You can disable your smartphone as a security key by cliking on the toggle button.

 <p align="center">